-Tech Talk: Privileged Access Management and Zero Trust
+Tech Talk: Privileged Access Management and Zero Trust Network Access

 In today’s business environment, we are facing an increased amount of risk hitting the business networks.
 Attacks are becoming more frequent and are no longer just targeted at your perimeter.
 Threats are now targeting businesses endpoints and users outside your security parameters.
 Remote work has grown tremendously over the past few years and has contributed to today’s new business standards.
 Attackers have adapted to these new changes and have shown success in their efforts as successful attacks and breaches have only grown.
 However, security vendors have also stepped up in stifling these growing concerns by adapting security solutions such as Zero Trust and Privileged Access Management (PAM).